junxit/us-congress-bills-114/metadata.md

 - 2015-10-01 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-10-01 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-10-01 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-01-07 — Committee Consideration and Mark-up Session Held.
+- 2016-01-07 — Ordered to be Reported by Voice Vote.
+- 2016-01-11 — Committee on Financial Services discharged.
+- 2016-01-11 — Committee on Financial Services discharged.
+- 2016-01-11 — Placed on the Union Calendar, Calendar No. 296.
+- 2016-01-11 — Reported by the Committee on Foreign Affairs.
+H. Rept.
+114-393, Part I.
+- 2016-01-11 — Reported by the Committee on Foreign Affairs.
+H. Rept.
+114-393, Part I.
+- 2016-01-11 — Rules Committee Resolution H. Res.
+583 Reported to House.
+The resolution provides for consideration of H.R.
+1644, S.J.
+Res.
+22 and H.R.
+3662.
+The resolution also provides for proceedings during the period from January 14, 2016, through January 22, 2016.